 Warm clothing for between events, depending on weather

 On cool mornings it is crucial that swimmers be kept warm.
 Bring extra towels, blankets, sleeping bags, robes, or anything else to keep your kids warm!

 DO NOT WRITE ON YOUR BODIES WITH ANY KIND OF MARKER, it transfers to deck chairs.

-Meets are held on Saturdays.
-Warm-ups begin at 6:45 a.m., and meets generally end by 2 p.m.
+Meets are held on Saturdays (except for the Intersquad meet).
+Warm-ups typically begin at 6:45 a.m., and meets generally end by 2 p.m.

 Meets consist of a series of events, defined by age group, gender, distance, and stroke.
 For example: 8 & Under Boys 25M Butterfly.
 Each event may have multiple heats depending on the number of entrants in the event.
 There are two types of events, individual and relay.
 Relay events have 4 swimmers on a team.

-Please try not to leave until the coaches complete their relay.
+Please try not to leave until the coaches complete their relay at the end.
 The team cheer thanking the other team happens after this race.
 It's great to have our swimmers participate in this closing moment!

 Before swimming in an event, swimmers report to the heating area.
 This is a holding area for the upcoming events, where the swimmers are organized in rows of chairs that represent heat and lane assignments.

 Heating volunteers make sure all swimmers for the event are present and in place to move to their event together.
 Flip charts outside of the heating area show what events are being heated, and what events are being swum.
 The meet announcer also calls events to heating.

 The roped-off areas around the pool are specifically for the coaches, officials (starter/referee, timers, runners, stroke judges, heaters, etc.), and swimmers involved in the current event.
 Parents and swimmers not involved in the current event are asked to stay behind the ropes.